Historical Markers in

 In the 20th century, Jackson County faced the challenges of the Great Depression and the decline of the coal industry.
 However, the construction of the Cumberland Falls State Resort Park in the 1930s brought a renewed wave of tourism to the area, as visitors flocked to witness the majestic Cumberland Falls and partake in outdoor recreational activities.
 Today, Jackson County continues to thrive as a close-knit community with a mix of rural traditions and natural beauty, attracting visitors with its picturesque landscapes and warm hospitality.

-This timeline provides a condensed summary of the historical journey of Jackson County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Jackson County, Kentucky.